-I am Professor of European Law and Legislative Studies at the University of Eastern Finland (UEF), PI of Academy of Finland Research Project REVOLVE (2021–2025), and Visiting Fellow at the Maastricht Centre for European Law.
+I am Professor of European Law and Legislative Studies at the University of Eastern Finland (UEF), PI of Research Council of Finland funded research project on revolving doors and its regulation (REVOLVE, 2021–2025), and the Kone Foundation research project on political influence and lobbying in Finnish municipal politics (LoSKa, 2023–2026).
+I am also a Visiting Fellow at the Maastricht Centre for European Law.

-In addition to my monograph Adjudicating New Governance (Routledge, 2015), my work has been published in EU law journals such as Common Market Law Review, European Law Journal and European Law Review.
-I am a co-editor of EU Soft Law in the Member States (Hart Publishing, 2021), of Law, Legal Expertise and EU Policy-Making (Cambridge University Press, 2022), and of Research Handbook on Soft Law (contracted with Edward Elgar).
+In addition to my monograph Adjudicating New Governance (Routledge, 2015), my work has been published in leading journals in my field.
+I am a co-editor of EU Soft Law in the Member States (Hart Publishing, 2021), of Law, Legal Expertise and EU Policy-Making (Cambridge University Press, 2022), and of Research Handbook on Soft Law (Edward Elgar, forthcoming 2023).

 I have held visiting positions at Melbourne Law School (2023), Yale Law School (2019-2020), EUI (2007, 2014-2015), Columbia Law School (2010), and University College London (2008-2009).